 - Venn diagrams

 - Multi-step problems

 Saxon Math 3

 This is the last year that the lesson/meeting approach is used.
 Science and social studies are connected t o math at this point to begin making the student aware of the way that subjects inter-relate.
-Math3 uses games of various sorts to show concepts and give the student practice.
+Saxon Math 3 also costs $150 for the complete kit and uses games of various sorts to show concepts and give the student practice.